 2014 ASTech award recipient in Applied Technology & Innovation for work in UAV and robotic technology.
 (Alberta highest Science & Technology honor).

-The laboratory, a 141.85 m facility located in Rooms EEEL-124 and EEEL-125 (Unmanned Aerial & Ground Vehicles Divisions, respectively) within the Energy Environment and Experiential Learning (EEEL) engineering building, performs Research & Development (R&D) activities in the following general
+The laboratory, a 141.85 m facility located in Rooms EEEL-124 and EEEL-125 (Unmanned Aerial & Ground Vehicles Divisions, respectively) within the Energy Environment and Experiential Learning (EEEL) engineering building, performs Research & Development (R&D) activities in the following general areas:

 Unconventional Unmanned Vehicle Systems (UVS),